stejcon/masters-portfolio/documents/portfolio/implementation.typ

 There is potential in this method to be useful due to its portability.
 However there were too many obvious issues that would need to be solved given the timeframe of the project.
 Utilising TableGen can be difficult with work with since debugging the model after running the compiler passes can lead to long output messages with little important information.
 Build times were concerning, as rebuild ONNX-MLIR on the available hardware took a significant amount of time, and the model would then need to be trained afterwards anyways.
 Attempting to correctly initialise layers would also take significant time away from testing the automatic insertion of layers as well.
 Due to this, a training-time approach was taken instead.

 = Training-Time Solution
 PyTorch was the obvious choice as a framework to implement this solution.
 It has a very structured method for creating models, meaning any AST manipulations created to mimic the compiler passes described above would be easier to create.
-It also comes with the torchvision library, which includes many implementations of popular models and wrappers around popular datasets to make training far easier.
+It also comes with the torchvision library @TorchVision, which includes many implementations of popular models and wrappers around popular datasets to make training far easier.
 The documentation for PyTorch is also high quality meaning any issues could potentially be solved far quicker.

 To begin the implementation, it was chosen to use ResNet34 as the base model, trained on the CIFAR10 dataset.
 This combination has the benefit of both being relatively quick to train to the available hardward, taking approximately 1.5 hours to train the model for 20 epochs on a Nvidia 3070.
-The implementation of ResNet34 was taken from the torchvision library included in PyTorch.
+The implementation of ResNet34 was taken from the torchvision library included in PyTorch @TorchVision.
 The model was trained multiple time with varying hyperparameters to identify the hyperparameters which cause convergence the quickest, which proved to be:

 #figure(
 table(